adamreir/harpsweeper/README.md

    - LICENSE
    - icon.ico

-## Compiling Harpsweeper into an executable program
+## Compiling Harpsweeper into an executable program:

 To compile Harpsweeper, you need to:
  - Download the source files